awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudtrail-trail-dataresource.md

 `Values`  <a name="cfn-cloudtrail-trail-dataresource-values"></a>
 An array of Amazon Resource Name \(ARN\) strings or partial ARN strings for the specified objects\.
 + To log data events for all objects in all S3 buckets in your AWS account, specify the prefix as `arn:aws:s3:::`\.
 **Note**
-This will also enable logging of data event activity performed by any user or role in your AWS account, even if that activity is performed on a bucket that belongs to another AWS account\.
+This also enables logging of data event activity performed by any user or role in your AWS account, even if that activity is performed on a bucket that belongs to another AWS account\.
 + To log data events for all objects in an S3 bucket, specify the bucket and an empty object prefix such as `arn:aws:s3:::bucket-1/`\.
 The trail logs data events for all objects in this S3 bucket\.
 + To log data events for specific objects, specify the S3 bucket and object prefix such as `arn:aws:s3:::bucket-1/example-images`\.
 The trail logs data events for objects in this S3 bucket that match the prefix\.
 + To log data events for all Lambda functions in your AWS account, specify the prefix as `arn:aws:lambda`\.
 **Note**
-This will also enable logging of `Invoke` activity performed by any user or role in your AWS account, even if that activity is performed on a function that belongs to another AWS account\.
+This also enables logging of `Invoke` activity performed by any user or role in your AWS account, even if that activity is performed on a function that belongs to another AWS account\.
 + To log data events for a specific Lambda function, specify the function ARN\.
 **Note**
 Lambda function ARNs are exact\.
 For example, if you specify a function ARN *arn:aws:lambda:us\-west\-2:111111111111:function:helloworld*, data events will only be logged for *arn:aws:lambda:us\-west\-2:111111111111:function:helloworld*\.
 They will not be logged for *arn:aws:lambda:us\-west\-2:111111111111:function:helloworld2*\.